ajtoo/Schwift-y/README.md

  ![image of search page](./readme_images/default_region.png)

  The other regions apply a basic filter that searches cars only in that region via a simply database query.

+ The following is a dynamically formed query that I used to respond to the search filters sent by the front-end

  ```Ruby
   def getCarsWithParams(tags, location)